-The PostgreSQL Operator is installed as part of Crunchy PostgreSQL for GKE that is available in the Google Cloud Marketplace.
+PGO: the PostgreSQL Operator from Crunchy Data is installed as part of Crunchy PostgreSQL for GKE that is available in the Google Cloud Marketplace.

 Step 1: Install

 Install Crunchy PostgreSQL for GKE to a Google Kubernetes Engine cluster using Google Cloud Marketplace.